D33r-Gee/Bitcoin-QML-WSL-Ubuntu2204/README.md

 global/qlogging:1296:13 n = backtrace(...
 ```

-then you need to edit the function with the follwing:
+find the file qlogging.cpp (depends/.../work/.../global/) then you need to edit the function with the follwing:

 ```
 static QStringList backtraceFramesForLogMessage(int frameCount)